Year-Up-United-SPR-2025/Capstones/Accounting_Project_Capstone_1/ReadMe.md

 # About Accounting Program Capstone 1 🧮
 In this project, I built a Java CLI application to track financial transactions for either business or personal use.
-It will store all transactions in a file named transactions.csv, with each transaction saved as a single line in the file.
-It will ensure that each line includes important details such as the date, time, description, vendor, and amount.
+The application stores all transactions in a file named transactions.csv, with each transaction saved as a single line containing important details: date, time, description, vendor, and amount.
+I developed this project using IntelliJ, which provided robust features like real-time code suggestions, file management, and integrated terminal support, making development smoother and more efficient.

+The application leverages several Java classes to perform its core functions:

+* import java.time.LocalTime; and import java.time.format.DateTimeFormatter; were used to capture and format the time each transaction was recorded.

+* import java.util.Scanner; enabled user interaction through the command-line interface.

+* import java.io.BufferedReader;, import java.io.FileReader;, and import java.io.FileWriter; were essential for reading from and writing to the transactions.csv file.

+* import java.io.IOException; helped handle file I/O exceptions.

-This application will read from and write to the transaction file to help users manage financial data efficiently.
+Overall, this application reads from and writes to the transaction file to help users record, store, and review financial data efficiently through a clean, text-based interface.

 # Roadmap 🚧
 1. I looked through the documentation and Created the classes that I needed for my program to work: